 5. COA pull by package, attached to the lot

-After the receive lands, the COA workflow shouldn’t require any new data entry.
-State Pull on a coa doc type queries Metrc’s lab-test endpoint by package ID (not by package label — a common wire-level confusion when integrating with v2) and saves the full lab result against the package label on file:
+After the receive lands, the COA workflow should not require new manual data entry where the relevant lab-test data is available through the integration.
+State Pull on a coa doc type can query Metrc’s lab-test endpoint by package ID and save the returned lab result context against the package label on file:

-That data is then on the lot for the life of the unit.
-When an inspector asks for “the heavy-metals panel for the units of lot 2026-04-22-A you sold last Tuesday,” the answer is one query against the inventory layer.
+That data is then tied to the lot for later audit work.
+When an inspector asks for “the heavy-metals panel for the units of lot 2026-04-22-A you sold last Tuesday,” the answer should be queryable from the inventory and compliance-document record instead of reconstructed from a file folder.

 6. Audit trail in the compliance document, not on the inventory row